krebisz/DataAnalyser/documents/Project Bible.md

 Principles:

-Semantic truth is expressed through text-only contracts (identity rules, mapping contracts, layer constraints)
+- Semantic truth is expressed through text-only contracts

-Once a contract is authored and anchored, it becomes the authoritative reference
+- Once anchored, a contract is authoritative

-Conversational re-derivation of decisions covered by a contract is discouraged unless explicitly requested
+- Conversational re-derivation is discouraged

-Contracts act as a lossless compression mechanism for architectural and semantic intent and replace conversational memory.
+Contracts act as lossless compression for architectural intent.

+---

 End of Project Bible